Monday, June 1, 2009

 Unless you’re a sign company that does wraps, or a vehicle wrap company, you probably don't own vehicle templates.
 They do come in handy, but never trust them fully.
 ALWAYS see the vehicle before starting, it’s a must!
 If your using a pre-made template, get measurements from the actual vehicle, and check it against your template.
 Once its printed, sizing mistakes are going to cost someone, the client, you, or the production company.
 And building trust with the production company, that they won’t have to reprint things you send them because of size issue, is a good thing.
 When they know that your files are easy to open, scale up 2x there size and ready to print, they will love doing business with you.

 So... on that note, its tutorial time!
 How to build your own 1/2 scale Photoshop template for any vehicle.
 First off we need pictures.
 A few digital shots of the sides, rear, front, and hood, (on vans, both sides are necessary, you have sliding doors, or panel doors to consider, and some box trucks have different hardware on either side) For the hood, you might need a step ladder.
 Also, consider your angles when taking the pictures.
 Get as square to the vehicle as you can, this may take kneeling for taller people, so you don't get a downward angle.
 And make sure the whole vehicle is in the shot, bumper to bumper.
+Now we need some reference measurements.
+I usually stick with doors, measure the width of the driver or passenger side door, the width of the back door or tailgate, or anything that you can use as a reference point.
+And the same for the hood.

 Good luck, and have fun!!